 When it comes to potty training, there is no “one age fits all” rule.
 Like many milestones in Baby’s development, the point when Baby might be ready to try potty training could be earlier or later than the other toddlers you know.
 It’s wise not to try to push Baby too soon, because training too early can lead to frustration and even regression.
-Tune into these signs that indicate she may be ready to ditch the dipeys.
+Tune into these signs that indicate they may be ready to ditch the dipeys.

 Longer periods of dryness